All Episodes

 There's a story out today, something like two-thirds or three-fourths of all lobbyist donations go to Democrats.

-From the Associated Press president enraged over latest failure to stop oil gusher.
+From the Associated Press, president enraged over latest failure to stop oil gusher.

-President Obama said Saturday, the failure of BP's latest effort to stop the damaging flow is as enraging as it is heartbreaking.
+President Obama said Saturday the failure of BP's latest effort to stop the damaging flow is as enraging as it is heartbreaking.

-Oh, the best and the brightests.
+All the best and the brightest.

 Not one of these moves is oriented towards stopping the flow.